Two Hands: restoring trust in food

 Two Hands is a digital marketplace based on blockchain and smart tagging technology.
-Blockchain tech can provide guaranteed proof of the source of the product and the journey it’s been on.
-For instance, a Southern Rock Lobster can be tagged, and then traced from catch to plate, so people can see if the supply chain is ethical.
-Chefs and end consumers can also see exactly who the producer is.
+Blockchain tech provides guaranteed proof of provenance and the journey a food has been on.
+For instance, a lobster can be tagged and traced from catch to plate, so people can see the supply chain is ethical.
+Chefs and consumers can also see exactly who the producer is.

 “In China they have an app called WeChat,” McLardie says.
 “Something like 900 million Chinese use the app.
 Users can scan the QR code on the tag or restaurant menu with WeChat, see the date the food was caught, and the name of the farmer or the fisher.”

-Two Hands also pre-records a video of all the fishers and farmers on their marketplace, so users can watch a short video of the producer, and see the beauty of the region where the product was harvested.
-The source of the food – and the person who provided that food – becomes the hero, cutting out the middleman.
+Two Hands also pre-records a video of all the fishers and farmers on their marketplace.
+Users can watch a short video of the producer, and see the beauty of the region where the product was harvested.
+The source of the food – and the person who provided that food – becomes the hero.
+It cuts out the middleman entirely.

 “Because we’re connecting fishers and farmers directly with restaurants, we get orders directly from the restaurant and they connect directly with the fishers and farmers,” McLardie explains.
 “Because we’re connecting the producers and the restaurants directly, we’ve reinvented the supply chain and cut out many of the middlemen.
 When we get an order from the restaurant, it’s packed in Australia for that restaurant; when it arrives in customs in China it literally goes straight from airport customs to the restaurant.
 We avoid the importer, the wholesalers, the last mile distributors.”

-Because middlemen are cut out, this also reduces the costs involved – McLardie estimates that using Two Hands reduces costs by about 20%.
-This means that they have not only created a more ethical supply chain, they can also provide producers with better prices and restaurants with better costs.
+With middlemen cut out, this also reduces costs.
+McLardie estimates that using Two Hands reduces costs by 20 percent.
+This means they’ve not only created a more ethical supply chain; they also provide producers with better prices and restaurants with better costs.